 Lessons learned as an Airbnb Superhost

-Here are my own personal lessons learned from short-term renting of our vacation properties.
+Here are my own personal lessons learned from short-term renting of a vacation property and also my current rental property which is my full time home.

 1. Check your insurance policy